hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 ### Generate configuration<a name="generate-config"></a>
 Download the Cinder configuration relevant to the HP StoreVirtual for your cloud once you have created the backend.
-This configuration file is necessary for backup, restore, and update operations.

 To generate a configuration file, do the following: